St Mary’s Church Coddenham

 The parish of Coddenham is part of the North Bosmere Benefice[1], within the Deanery[2] of Bosmere in theDiocese[3]of St Edmundsbury and Ipswich.

-In addition, there are special services on important days in the church calendar – Christmas (the carol service, Crib and Christingle, Midnight Mass and Christmas Day Praise), Palm Sunday walks (with donkey!), Easter (Good Friday and Easter Day), Mothering Sunday, Pentecost, Harvest and Remembrance Sunday which were all always well supported.
+In addition, there are special services on important days in the church calendar – Christmas (the carol service, Crib and Christingle, Midnight Mass), Palm Sunday walks, Easter (Good Friday and Easter Day), Mothering Sunday, Pentecost, Harvest and Remembrance Sunday which are all always well supported.

 St Mary's Church Coddenham interior